Wakefield Public Schools

 Vocational courses offered in the high school include business, consumer science, and industrial trades.
 Internet services are available in the school.
 Adult education programs are available in the high school in cooperation with Northeast Community College.

-The Wakefield Activity Center, opened during the winter of the 2001-2002 school year, is a facility open to the general public.
+The Wakefield Activity Center, opened during the winter of the 2001-2002 school year, in a facility open to the general public.
 The Activity Center includes a gymnasium, complete with a four-lane walking track, and a weightroom, which includes free weights, weight machines, treadmills, and stationary bikes.
 For your convenience, restrooms and locker rooms are also located in the facility.
 The place is used by Physical Education classes, Weights/Conditioning classes, and sports teams on a daily basis.
 Local residents are also welcome and encouraged to come and lift weights and/or exercise during the school day or during scheduled hours.
-During the week, the Activity Center is usually open 6:00 a.m. to 7:00 p.m.
+During the week, the Activity Center is usually open 6:00 a.m. to 8:00 a.m. and 4:00 p.m. to 7:00 p.m.

 Educational Service Unit